The Stop Campus Hazing Act

-The Stop Campus Hazing Act (S.2901H.R.5646) would improve hazing reporting and prevention on college campuses.
+The Stop Campus Hazing Act (SCHA) (S.2901H.R.5646) passed into law on December 23, 2024.
+The Stop Campus Hazing Act is a crucial step towards eradicating hazing on college campuses and ensuring the safety and well-being of students.
 This bipartisan, evidence-informed legislation is supported by national campus safety experts, national fraternity and sorority trade associations, and the parents of hazing victims.
-Read our blog to learn more, and find links to easily contact your representatives below:
+Read our blog, A Historic Step Forward: The Stop Campus Hazing Act Becomes Law, to learn more about the history and passage of SCHA.

 The Stop Campus Hazing Act will: